UCSB-VRL/Q-RBSA/README.md

 We will provide inference model on [BisQue](https://bisque2.ece.ucsb.edu/client_service/) as module.
 You do not need to use following steps if you are using Bisque infrastructure.

-Download trained weights for different networks trained with different losses from [here](https://drive.google.com/drive/folders/1IPygG4-ulduOTLtYoZUlqiXVm6RwJeWC)
+Download trained weights for QRBSA network [here](https://drive.google.com/drive/folders/12ILcyCBJENrYvBxDcCwQAVNzSpofFN8q)

 Put it in ```./experiment/saved_weights/{name_of_file}/model/{name_of_file}.pt```